Sabarimala Temple: Harivarasanam: Devotional Lullaby Sung

-Harivarasanam: devotional song in Sanskrit language
+The Harivarasanam is a century-old devotional lullaby sung to Lord Ayyappa at Sabarimala when the temple closes for the night, symbolically putting the deity to sleep.
+Its written in Sanskritised Malayalam and is written in astakam (eight stanza) metre.

 Vadakkathillathu Eswaran Namoothiri, who held the position of melsanthi, a chief priest, started the tradition of singing keerthan in the year 1950.
 Following the Athazhapooja, he performed the recitation of Harivarasanam, a Sanskrit Urakkupattu (lullaby).
 The recitation takes place nightly before the closing of the temple entrance.
 The keerthan can be found in the Sasthasthuti kadambam, a publication authored by Kambankudi Sundaram Kulathu Ayyer.
 The song depicts Ayappa as Hariharaputhra, a deity revered in the Vedas.

-Neyyabhishekam: sacred offerings to the deity
+Neyyabhishekam: Sacred Offerings to the Deity

 This significant ritual involves pouring sacred ghee brought by pilgrims in their Pallikettu or Irumudi (a two-compartment bag made of handwoven cotton for the offerings for Sabarimala Temple carried on their heads) on the idol of Ayyappan.
 It symbolically means the merging of Jeevatma with the Paramatma.